Are you guilty of these HIPAA violations?

 - Not training employees on HIPAA security.

-Are you guilty of some or all of the above HIPAA violations?
-Actions you should take immediately to ensure compliance:
+Is your organization guilty of some or all of the above HIPAA violations?
+Steps you should take immediately to ensure compliance

 - Encrypt all data that contains patient data.
 A majority of data breaches are due to stolen or lost data that was unencrypted.
 When transmitting PHI, make sure it is encrypted in accordance with HIPAA standards and transmitted over a secure connection.
 It is also crucial to encrypt data living on desktop computers, laptops, tablets, smart phones and other mobile devices.

 - Implement password policies that ensure strong password creation.
 The policies must require that passwords meet certain criteria, to protect against hackers and their tools.
 Specops Password Policy forbids non-compliance passwords such as usernames, incremental passwords, dictionary words and even passwords from leaked lists.
 This makes sure you adhere to HIPAA password requirements.

 - Secure password reset procedures.
 When it comes to creating a secure password reset procedure, make sure you have a self-service password reset solution that leverages multi-factor authentication to verify users identities before allowing them to reset or change their passwords, even when they are calling the helpdesk.
 Specops uReset is a self-service password reset solution that supports over twenty forms of authentication that can be combined, layered and weighted.
 The solution’s flexible multi-factor authentication capability secures the password reset process by ensuring that end-users have to use more than just one form of authentication (typically their old password or unsecure security questions) to be able to complete a password reset.
 It also saves your organization unnecessary time spent on password resets.